 Most people forget to laugh in situations like this.
 We have been taught since childhood that it’s disrespectful to laugh when a situation is serious, but laughing changes the body’s chemistry in a positive way.
 Laughing decreases stress hormones and triggers the release of endorphins, the body’s natural feel-good chemicals.
 Endorphins produce an overall sense of well-being and can temporarily relieve pain.
 There is a reason why people say laughter is the best medicine.

-Now that you have some caregiver tips in hand, remember to act on them.
+Now that you have some tips about caregiver duties in hand, remember to act on them.
 Reread this post regularly to remind yourself of some of the things you need to to do for your own health and well-being.
 Read other articles we've posted in this blog about caregiver tips.
 Keep expanding your understanding of caregiving and strive for positive changes that make your loved one’s life and care even better.
 Remember, you can do this!